Animal Man: DC Rebirth

 Animal Man then featured in a small cameo in Wonder Woman #780.
 Animal Man and other Justice League members were in the cafeteria having lunch.
 They were surprised to see Wonder Woman walk past them.
 She had returned to the Justice League following the events of the Dark Nights: Death Metal storyline series.

 In DC Halloween Special, Animal Man works to protect his daughter Maxine from her classmates, who are bullying her because of her animal powers.

 During the Titans: Beast World event, Animal Man attempts to help the Teen Titans battle the Necrostar.
 However, after Beast Boy turns into a Starro to fight the Necrostar, has his mind suppressed by Doctor Hate, and spreads spores around the world that transform people into animal hybrids, Animal Man is overwhelmed by the Red destabilizing and loses control of his powers.

-Animal Man was seen in Batman: The Brave And The Bold Issue #20 the final issue helping Animal Woman his daughter and help her from her nightmares of the animals in pain.
-Martian Manhunter help Maxine to help her to get to her father from the bad dreams of the animals.
-As Maxine connected with her dad in the Red and they walked though the RED and Buddy Backer told his daughter that they have to get used to the pain of animals eating each other to survive and that avatars have a calling to do with they can for them.
-Maxine nightmares ended and the next morning John Jones and the Baker family had pancakes from breakfast, and Buddy Baker told John Jones to stay a while and help the Baker Family renovate there house in there new kitchen.
+Animal Man is seen in Batman: The Brave and the Bold #20, helping Maxine with her nightmares of animals in pain.
+Martian Manhunter helps Maxine to help her to get to her father.
+As Maxine connects with her father in the Red, he tells her that she will have to get used to the pain of animals eating each other to survive and that avatars have a calling to do what they can.
+Maxine's nightmares stop afterward.
+The next morning, John Jones (Martian Manhunter's alter ego) is invited to the Baker family for breakfast and is asked to stay a while and help renovate their house.

+Animal Man appears again in Justice League Unlimited, in the aftermath of the Dark Crisis series.
+In issue #21, he makes a background appearance wearing his 1980s orange suit, trailed by a flock of birds.
+During the series, Animal Man helps the Justice League hunt down the Brainiac Queen after her clash with the Superman Family, and he joins the team to fight off Despero the Conqueror.
+Animal Man also appears in issue #29 of the series.